Russia says 40 killed and more than 100 wounded in attack on Moscow concert hall | Law-Order

 - Russian Federation

-Several gunmen burst into a large concert hall on the edge of Moscow on Friday and sprayed visitors with automatic gunfire, killing at least 40 and injuring 100 others in an attack that came just days after President Vladimir Putin cemented his grip on the country in a highly orchestrated electoral landslide.
+Several assailants burst into a large concert hall in Moscow on Friday and sprayed the crowd with gunfire, killing at least 40 people, injuring more than 100 and setting fire to the venue in a brazen attack just days after President Vladimir Putin cemented his grip on power in a highly orchestrated electoral landslide.

-There were no immediate claims of responsibility for the raid, which Moscow Mayor Sergei Sobyanin described as a "huge tragedy'' and which state authorities were investigating as an act of terrorism.
-It was the deadliest attack in Russia in years and came as the country's war in Ukraine dragged into a third year.
+It wasn't immediately clear what happened to the attackers, and there were no immediate claims of responsibility for the raid, which Moscow Mayor Sergei Sobyanin described as a “huge tragedy'' and state authorities were investigating as terrorism.
+The attack, which left the concert hall in flames with a collapsing roof, was the deadliest in Russia in years and came as the country's war in Ukraine dragged into a third year.

-Russia's Federal Security Service, the main domestic security and counter-terrorism agency, said 40 people were killed and more than 100 were wounded in the attack at Crocus City Hall, a large music venue on Moscow's western edge.
+The attack targeted the Crocus City Hall, a large music venue on Moscow's western edge, according to Russia's Federal Security Service, the main domestic security and counter-terrorism agency, which provided the figures on the dead and wounded.

-The attack took place as crowds gathered for performance by Picnic, a famous Russian rock band.
+The attack took place as crowds gathered for a performance by the famous Russian rock band Picnic.
 Russian news reports said concertgoers were being evacuated, but that an unknown number could have been trapped by the blaze.

 The prosecutor's office said several men in combat fatigues entered the concert hall and fired on concertgoers.